 The 2011 Ford Escape has a compliant and confident drive, although it lacks some of the refinement of top competitors.
 Acceleration with either engine is peppy but not outstanding, while the suspension smooths out rough roads better than older models.
 Overall, most drivers will likely be satisfied with the Escape's road manners, but other top compact crossovers have the edge in the "smooth and quiet" department and some, like the Equinox and RAV4, have a bit more power.

 Best Negotiating Tactic: Well, there's definitely a 'best way' when it comes to new car buying.
 If you want to get the best bottomline, out-the-door price you need to know exactly who to talk to at the dealership, how to make the contact and how to make this person eager to quickly drop prices as low as possible to get your sale.

 Those of you in the market for a used car may want to check out this article about how to buy a used car at the lowest price.
 It details a super effective buying method, one that often beats down prices to wholesale levels.

 And somewhat related to this, here's another excellent method that identifies Price-Distressed Cars Right On Dealer Lots.
 These are vehicles they are so desperate to unload they would welcome your wholesale offer.

 In addition, you can also try Public Car And Government Auto Auctions in your own geographic area.
 While there can be a lot of junk vehicles at these auctions, there are often absolute gems sprinkled in as well.
-This article reviews what to expect at open-to-the-public car auctions and how to locate them at no cost in your own area.
+This article reviews what to expect at open-to-the-public car auctions and how to locate them in your own area.